The Real Poop

 No, there weren’t a bunch of Ancient Romans standing around a lab completing a circuit with a poor, innocent sturgeon.
 Rather, our ancestors have been observing and studying for millennia the sources and effects of electricity, in everything from a bolt of lightning to the intense shock created by touching an electric catfish.
 Those suckers will make your whiskers stand on end.

 Once mankind learned that we could harness that energy and use it for our own varied purposes, the role of the modern electrician was born.

 Electricians maintain and install power systems.
 They typically work for themselves or for a construction company.
-Those who work in construction must be able to read blueprints to figure out the locations of panel boards, circuits, outlets and load centers before they maintain or update systems.
-Regardless of whether or not you work on a house or large factory, you must adhere to the National Electrical code, state codes and local building codes.
-You should also try to commit your own zip code to memory, if you have any room left over in the “code” section of your brain.
+Those who work in construction must be able to read blueprints to figure out the locations of panel boards, circuits, outlets, and load centers before they maintain or update systems.
+Regardless of whether you work on a house or a large factory, you must adhere to the National Electrical code, state codes, and local building codes.
+You should also try to commit your own zip code to memory, if you have any room left over in the "code" section of your brain.

 Speaking of electrocutions, electricians have one of the top ten most dangerous occupations in the United States.
 Any type of electrical device in the home such as an air conditioner can transmit enough current to electrocute someone.
 For this reason, electricians must always follow proper safety procedures.
 Including never scraping their feet quickly across a carpet while rubbing a balloon against the top of their head.
 What do they want to do, spontaneously combust?